open-keychain/open-keychain/README.md

 2. Open the Android SDK Manager (shell command: ``android``).
 Expand the Extras directory and install "Android Support Repository"
 3. Export ANDROID_HOME pointing to your Android SDK
 4. Execute ``./gradlew build``
+5. You can install the app with ``adb install -r OpenPGP-Keychain/build/apk/OpenPGP-Keychain-debug-unaligned.apk``

 ### Build API Demo with Gradle